-The Master of Arts in Education Program assesses six (6) Program Student Learning Outcomes (PSLOs), also known as the California Professional Standards for Educational Leaders (CPSELs).
+The Master of Arts in Education Program assesses seven (7) Program Student Learning Outcomes (PSLOs).
 These will be measured by the California Administrative Performance Assessments (CalAPA) and the Summative Digital Portfolio.

 By the end of the program, new educational leaders will: